rahulgudu/React-Native-Real-Estate-App/README.md

-# 📌 Explore Screen
+# 📌 Property Details Screen

-In this commit, we have created the explore screen ui.
+In this commit, we have created the properity details screen ui.

+## New things learned
+- We got to know how to create the slider in react native.
+- We have intgerated the google maps for the location.
+-